 SELECT * FROM Customer WHERE CompanyName= ‘Adam\’s Candy Shop’

 The filter in the WHERE clause determines which entities are returned by a query.
 The filter criteria is based on the value of a property.
 For example, the following query returns all Invoice entities with a TotalAmt property greater than 1000.0:

 SELECT * FROM Invoice WHERE TotalAmt > '1000.0'

 Note that not all properties support filters.
-To see which properties support filters, go to the entity's reference page and check the Filter Support column of the Properties table.
+To see which properties support filters, go to the entity's reference page to check filtering support for a particular property.

 Multiple filters are AND'd together.
-(The OR operation is not supported.)
+Note that the OR operation is not supported.
 The next query returns all Invoice entities created during the specified time range:

 SELECT * FROM Invoice WHERE MetaData.CreateTime >= '2009-10-14T04:05:05-07:00' AND MetaData.CreateTime <= '2012-10-14T04:05:05-07:00'

 SELECT * FROM Invoice WHERE id in ('64523', '18761', '35767') AND MetaData.CreateTime >= '1990-12-12T12:50:30Z' AND MetaData.LastUpdatedTime <='1990-12-12T12:50:30Z'

 If the WHERE clause is omitted, all entities, up to the maximum number, are returned.
 If a query returns many entities, you should fetch the entities in chunks, as described in Pagination.